Dietlof Reiche

 Dietlof Reiche (born 1941) is a German author of children's books and books for young adults.
 He was born in Dresden and grew up in the village of Nördlingen.
 He studied engineering at university and was a teacher at Darmstadt Technical University for a while.

 As an author, he is known above all for his series The Golden Hamster Saga.
 His many prizes include the German Juvenile Literature Award and the Oldenburg's Children's Book Prize.

+In 2005, his novel Ghost Ship was published in the United States with a translation by John Brownjohn.